edquant/edh7916/_lessons/plotting.md

 <img src="../figures/eda_plot_histogram_double-1.png" title="plot of chunk eda_plot_histogram_double" alt="plot of chunk eda_plot_histogram_double" width="100%" />

+By assigning `pared_coll` to the `fill` aesthetic, we can see a difference in the distribution of math test scores between students whose parents have at least some college and those whose parents do not.

 > #### Quick exercise
 > Remove some of the new arguments in `geom_histogram()`.
 How does the
 > resulting plot change?
 Remove the `factor()` function from around